abe33/spectacular/docs/index.md

 <script src="build/js/spectacular.js" type="text/javascript"/>
 ```

-You can see the runner live at the bottom of this page in the [Spectacular Tests](/#Spectacular-Tests) section.
+You can see the runner live on the [Online Test Tool](/tests.html) page.

 You can pass options to spectacular by defining `spectacular.options` before the spectacular script node :